GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/dr-solution-based-on-cross-region-deployment-in-single-cluster.md

 GreptimeDB resource management involves the concept of Availability Zones (AZs).
 An AZ is a logical unit of disaster recovery.
 It can be a Data Center (DC), a compartment of a DC.
 This depends on your specific DC conditions and deployment design.

-A GreptimeDB region is a city.
+In the cross region disaster recovery solutions, a GreptimeDB region is a city.
 When two DC are in the same region and one DC becomes unavailable, the other DC can take over the services of the unavailable DC.
 This is a localization strategy.

 ### Across 2 regions, data in the same region